 Design standards: The most stylish designer smart home tech

-You get all the mod-cons with ENTR such as access using a smartphone as well as a fob plus you can dole out temporary access using your app or a PIN code as required.
-Best of all, it's probably the most solid of all locks with its three-barrel multi-lock technology as the name suggests.
-It's too hardcore to work on some of the plastic doors out there but you're fine with anything made from wood or metal.
+You get all the mod-cons with ENTR, such as access using a smartphone and a fob you can dole out for temporary access using your app or a PIN code as required.
+Best of all, it's probably the most solid of all locks with its three-barrel multi-lock technology, as the name suggests.
+It's too hardcore to work on some of the plastic doors out there, but you're fine with anything made from wood or metal.

 Sure, this one ain't cheap once you've upgraded your way to full biometrics but it's invisible from the outside and super-smooth to use; maybe the smartest smart lock of the lot.